ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/domestic_violence_definition.md

 ##Definition of domestic violence and abuse

-Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between people aged 16 or over who are, or have been, partners or family members.
+Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between people aged 16 or over who are, or have been, partners or family members, regardless of gender or sexuality.

 The abuse could be (but is not limited to):